 A spicy and relatively short ferment, kimchi offers an unlimited canvas on which to paint different flavors.
 Use any crunchy fresh vegetable.
-Or tweak the paste by varying the amount of ginger, garlic, fish sauce, and red peppers (or by adding any other ingredients!) to customize the taste exactly to your liking.
-What’s not to love?
+Or tweak the paste by varying the amount of ginger, garlic, fish sauce, and red peppers (or by adding any other ingredients) to customize the taste exactly to your liking.

-Most traditional kimchi recipes like this use red pepper powder (available at any Asian market) to slather every morsel of the veggies.
+Most traditional kimchi recipes like this use kochukaru, a red pepper powder (available at Asian markets) to slather every morsel of the veggies.
 Check out our fresh pepper-only kimchi recipe here.

-Note: When buying red pepper powder, be sure to check the ingredients to make sure that red pepper is the ONLY ingredient.
+Note: When buying kochukaru (red pepper powder), be sure to check the ingredients to make sure that red pepper is the ONLY ingredient.
 Some brands include salt or even preservatives.
 We want to control our own salt level, so only buy the pure stuff!
 At the Asian market, I had to dig and ask around, and I eventually found a few Korean brands where the peppers were actually grown in Korea.
 Korean pepper powder is less intensely red than the stuff from China, and most of the brands offered were from China.
 (Bonus points for authenticity!)

 Recipe: Traditonal Kimchi

 - 2-3 lbs./1 kg organic Napa or green cabbage (1 head)